Contemporary Play Provides Raw Look at Revolution Underway

 More than 60 theater groups in 16 countries are presenting live readings of the fact- based drama in solidarity with theaters in Belarus that Pres.
 Alexander Lukashenko considers to be enemies of the state.
 Since the August 9 election, hundreds of thousands of all ages have protested against Lukashenko’s 26-year regime for alleged election fraud.
 Opposition candidate Svetlana Tikhanovskaya claims to have won an estimated 70 percent of the vote.
 She is now in exile.

-Moscow Nights, a New Orleans-based arts organization that promotes appreciation and understanding of Russian culture, presents a free online reading of Kureichik’s play at 8 p.m. on October 26.
+Moscow Nights, a New Orleans-based arts organization that promotes appreciation and understanding of Russian and Eastern European Culture, presents a free online reading of Kureichik’s play at 8 p.m. on October 26.

 “This play tells the story of the first month of the Belarusian revolution,” says Natasha O. Ramer, founder and artistic director of Moscow Nights.
 “It is so important for our audiences, particularly in Louisiana, to be aware of the revolt for political reform that is occurring right now.”